ruuda/blog/posts/the-numeric-type-alignment-chart.md

 It’s not a research language
-intended to explore the cutting edge of configuration systems, it’s a practical tool for people without a background in advanced functional programming.
+intended to explore the cutting edge of configuration systems, it’s a practical tool that should be readable even by people who haven’t seen it before.
 It should be obvious and unsurprising, so 1.0 can’t be an int.

 And so the wishlist items are incompatible.
 One of them has to go.

+## Exploring the design space

 The design space then,
 is to pick which one goes.

-## Exploring the design space

 **We could give up on the separate integer type.**<br>
 There would be a single numeric type: `Number`.